scrosseye/persuade_corpus_2.0/README.md

 **PLEASE NOTE**: The test set is a password protected zip file.
 The password is **persuade_test**.

+You may need to use specific software to decrypt the sip drive like 7-Zip for Windows of Keka for Mac.

 The published paper for the dataset is avaible is published [here](https://www.sciencedirect.com/science/article/pii/S1075293524000588?ssrnid=4795747&dgcid=SSRN_redirect_SD).

 The reference for the paper is